Usage

 Juggling Lab (JL) supports hand siteswap sequences.

-In order to simulate a pattern with OSS 42
+In order to simulate a pattern with OSS 42 and HSS 13,

 enter the OSS in the pattern field and enter the

-HSS in the "Manual Settings" field as hss=13
+HSS in the "Manual Settings" field as hss=13.

 See Additional Settings for other options.